 While we use cytarabine — a chemo drug with good anti-inflammatory properties for our needs — at lower doses than would be required for cancer treatment, Lilly still suffers from a dry mouth after her injections every 3 weeks.
 Her nose is also CRAZY dry (more from the steroids than the chemo), but not nearly as bad as in February, when she developed massive nosebleeds.
 Here is a recap of our solutions.

+Living with incontinent dogs is NOT easy.
 I find myself surprised how frustrating, time-consuming, and icky having a totally incontinent dog (for months on end, with no resolution in sight) can be.
 I wish I could only focus on Lilly’s strength and recovery, but I cannot.
-Here is a recap of the diaper options we’ve tried.
+Here is a recap of the diaper options we’ve tried, including links to specific products.